plantbreeding/BrAPI/Specification/BrAPI-Genotyping/GenomeMaps/README.md

 + Parameters
     + mapDbId (Optional, ) ... unique id of a map
     + linkageGroupName (Optional, ) ...
 The chromosome identifier or the generic linkage group identifier if the chromosome is not applicable.
-    + markerDbId (Optional, ) ...
+    + variantDbId (Optional, ) ...
 The unique id for a marker
     + minPosition (Optional, ) ...
 The minimum position
     + maxPosition (Optional, ) ...
 The maximum position
     + page (Optional, ) ...
 Used to request a specific page of data to be returned.The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.